CERLI Seminars

 Craft, design, technology and arts education and school safety

-During the academic year (September-December and February-May), the seminar meetings are held on the 1st Tuesday of each month from 6 pm to 8 pm.
-In January 2022 there's a meeting also on the 2nd Tuesday of the month.
-Postgraduate students and students applying for the right to postgraduate studies are welcome to attend the seminar.
+During the academic year (September-December and January-May), the seminar meetings are held on the 1st Tuesday of each month from 4 pm to 6 pm.
+In January, the meeting is on the 2nd Tuesday of the month.

 Language: finnish/english

-Person in charge: Eila Lindfors
+Person in charge: Eila Lindfors and Marja-Leena Rönkkö

 Seminars for the Mathematical Learning Research Group